Do your kids own a dictionary? Or are they becoming a thing of the past?

 Mucro \ MYOO-kroh \ noun 1.
 A short point projecting abruptly, as at the end of a leaf or the point of a sword.

 Now, you can start using it in day-to-day language.
 See?
 Fun!
 Useful!
 Important!
 (Well, at least I think so…ha ha!)

-Below are a few children’s dictionaries I’d recommend.
+Below are a few children’s dictionaries, dictionary picture books or picture books about words I’d recommend.
 Enjoy!